IC 555 Applications, Pin Diagram, Internal Circuit Diagram Explained

 Pin no.5: The pin no.5 is directly connected to the inverting terminal of the first comparator.
 This pin is used to control the input voltage of the first comparator by applying external voltage.

-Pin no.6: As the inverting terminal of the first comparator is connected to the 2/3 Vcc point so when the voltage of the non-inverting terminal is greater than2/3 Vcc the output of the first comparator will be high.
-The pin no.6 or threshold pin is used to give the threshold voltage which is greater than 2/3 Vcc.
+Pin no.6: As the inverting terminal of the first comparator is connected to the 2/3 Vcc point so when the voltage of the non-inverting terminal is greater than 2/3 Vcc the output of the first comparator will be high.
+Pin no.6 or the threshold pin is used to give the threshold voltage which is greater than 2/3 Vcc.

 Pin no.7: The pin no.7 is called discharge pin.
 It is connected to the collector pin of the transistor.

-Pin no.8: The pin no.8 or Vcc is used to give power supply to the IC555.
+Pin no.8: Pin no.8 or Vcc is used to give a power supply to the IC555.
 The voltage from 4.5V to 15V can be given to the IC555.

 The internal block diagram of IC 555:

 You can see in the below figure the internal circuit has no. of blocks.
 The first block is the voltage divider circuit.
-The voltage divider circuit is made by three five kiloOhm resistors connected in series.
+The voltage divider circuit is made of three five-kiloOhm resistors connected in series.
 The next block is comparators.
 Here the comparator using OpAmp is used.
 There are two comparators in the circuit.
 The next block is the RS Flip-flop circuit.

 The outputs of the comparators are given to the flip-flop circuit.
-Then the output of the flip-flop circuit is going to the output inverter circuit.
-The function of the inverter circuit is that it inverse the output of the flip-flop that means if the output of the flip-flop is high then the output of the inverter will be low.
-The pin no.3 or output pin of the IC is connected to the output of the inverter circuit.
-A discharge circuit using NPN transistor also connected to the output of the flip-flop circuit.
+Then the output of the flip-flop circuit goes to the output inverter circuit.
+The function of the inverter circuit is that it inverses the output of the flip-flop which means if the output of the flip-flop is high then the output of the inverter will be low.
+Pin no.3 or the output pin of the IC is connected to the output of the inverter circuit.
+A discharge circuit using an NPN transistor is also connected to the output of the flip-flop circuit.

 click on the image to enlarge